yoshito-n-students/ffmpeg_pipeline/README.md

 # ffmpeg_pipeline
-A flexible pipeline for image acquisition, encoding, and decoding using ffmpeg on ROS 2
+A flexible pipeline for video/audio acquisition, encoding, decoding, and output using ffmpeg on ROS 2